 - A copy of your OSU Advising Report

 - A 500-word essay on why you want to pursue research in astrophysics.

 Your essay may also mention if you would like to pursue research in specific areas.
 We will do our best to accommodate preferences, although we can make no guarantees.
-We plan to select and notify applicants after Spring Break.
+We plan to select and notify applicants by March 1.
 Please send your application to:

 Summer Undergraduate Research Program

 The Ohio State University

 Columbus, OH 43210-1173

 This program has been generously supported by the Department of Astronomy, the Center for Cosmology and AstroParticle Physics, as well as grants from the National Science Foundation and NASA to individual faculty advisors.